PattonJL/windows-security-log-analyzer/README.md

 `failed_logins_*.txt` and blocked by `.gitignore`. `SAMPLE_REPORT.txt`
 contains entirely fictional data from an isolated test environment.

-**Email only fires on real detections.** The `--email` flag is opt-in, and even when passed, the SMTP call only executes when suspects actually exceed the threshold.
-A clean run produces no network traffic beyond the log query.
+**Email only fires on real detections.** The --email flag is opt-in and only sends when suspects are actually found.
+A clean scan produces no alerts.

 ---